redwolfey/awesome-incident-response/README.md

 * [Binaryforay](http://binaryforay.blogspot.co.il/p/software.html) - List of free tools for win forensics (http://binaryforay.blogspot.co.il/).
 * [Crowd Response](http://www.crowdstrike.com/community-tools/) - Lightweight Windows console application designed to aid in the gathering of system information for incident response and security engagements.
 It features numerous modules and output formats.
 * [DFIR ORC](https://dfir-orc.github.io/) - DFIR ORC is a collection of specialized tools dedicated to reliably parse and collect critical artefacts such as the MFT, registry hives or event logs.
 DFIR ORC collects data, but does not analyze it: it is not meant to triage machines.
 It provides a forensically relevant snapshot of machines running Microsoft Windows.
 The code can be found on [GitHub](https://github.com/DFIR-ORC/dfir-orc).
-* [FastIR Collector](https://github.com/SekoiaLab/Fastir_Collector) - Tool that collects different artefacts on live Windows systems and records the results in csv files.
-With the analyses of these artefacts, an early compromise can be detected.
-* [Fast Evidence Collector Toolkit (FECT)](https://github.com/jipegit/FECT) - Light incident response toolkit to collect evidences on a suspicious Windows computer.
-Basically it is intended to be used by non-tech savvy people working with a journeyman Incident Handler.

 * [Fibratus](https://github.com/rabbitstack/fibratus) - Tool for exploration and tracing of the Windows kernel.
 * [IREC](https://binalyze.com/products/irec-free/) - All-in-one IR Evidence Collector which captures RAM Image, $MFT, EventLogs, WMI Scripts, Registry Hives, System Restore Points and much more.
 It is FREE, lightning fast and easy to use.
 * [IOC Finder](https://www.fireeye.com/services/freeware/ioc-finder.html) - Free tool from Mandiant for collecting host system data and reporting the presence of Indicators of Compromise (IOCs).
 Support for Windows only.